jrellegood/Anniversary2025/instructions.md

 4. **End Phase**
    - Used Focus cards go to Meditation
+   - Kamilla has 2 unused energy, which she banks as Focused Energy for her next turn
-   - Turn ends, play passes to the Champion
+   - Turn ends, play passes to her opponent

 ### STRATEGY TIPS

 - **Deck Building**: Balance your two styles to create synergies, considering range preferences
 - **Resource Management**: Decide when to use cards as Focus vs. playing them
+- **Energy Banking**: Strategically save up to 2 energy for critical next-turn plays
 - **Stance Dancing**: Time your stance changes to gain advantages
 - **Range Control**: Position yourself optimally for your fighting style
 - **Style Mastery**: Try to play multiple cards from the same style to trigger Master Effects
-- **Environment Adaptation**: Adjust your strategy based on changing Environment effects
 - **Legacy Integration**: Choose Legacy cards that complement your playstyle while mitigating their drawbacks
 - **Generational Planning**: When defeated, pass down the style that works best with your next chosen style

 ### GLOSSARY

 - **Focus**: Cards placed face-down as resources
+- **Focused Energy**: Up to 2 energy banked from previous turn, usable only on your next turn
 - **Meditation**: Your discard pile
 - **Stance**: An ongoing card that provides effects while active
 - **Master Effect**: A bonus effect that triggers when you've played multiple cards of the same style